-Cookies do not contain any information that personally identifies you, but personal information that we store about you may be linked, by us, to the information stored in and obtained from cookies.
+Cookies do not contain any information that personally identifies you, but personal information may be linked to the information stored in and obtained from cookies.

 We may use the information we obtain from your use of our cookies for the following purposes: